PalestineHealthHub/PSmedlib/resources/psychological_effects.md

 - [Overview of research on the mental health impact of violence in the Middle East in light of the Arab Spring](http://dx.doi.org/10.1097/nmd.0000000000000174) _2014_ published in _J Nerv Ment Dis_
 - [Community resilience and sense of coherence as protective factors in explaining stress reactions: comparing cities and rural communities during missiles attacks](http://dx.doi.org/10.1007/s10597-013-9623-5) _2014_ published in _Community Ment Health J_
 - [Improving mental health is key to reduce violence in Israel and Gaza](http://dx.doi.org/10.1016/s0140-6736(14)61328-3) _2014_ published in _Lancet_
-- [Regular drinking may strengthen the beneficial influence of social support on depression: findings from a representative Israeli sample during a period of war and terrorism](http://dx.doi.org/10.1016/j.drugalcdep.2014.04.014) _2014_ published in _Drug Alcohol Depend_
 - [Family quality of life and child psychological well-being in Palestine: A pilot case study](no-link) _2014_ published in _J.
 Soc.
 Work_
-- [Socio-ecological correlates of mental health among ethnic minorities in areas of political conflict: A study of Druze adolescents in Israel](no-link) _2014_ published in _Transcult.
-Psychiatry_
 - [Gender responses to psychological distress among Palestinians: Risk and protective factors](no-link) _2014_ published in _Br.
 J. Psychol._
 - [The relationship between mothers' mental health and the prevalence of depression and anxiety of preschool children after the war on Gaza Strip](https://ovidsp.ovid.com/ovidweb.cgi?T=JS&CSC=Y&NEWS=N&PAGE=fulltext&D=psyc13&AN=2014-29359-007) _2014_ published in _Arab Journal of Psychiatry_